toqana/RPi-HDMI-Photo-Frame-Radio/README.md

     ```
     sudo apt-get install libsdl2-2.0 libsdl2-dev unclutter libjpeg-dev zlib1g-dev vlc bless python-sdl2 libffi-dev
     ```
 1. Reboot with "sudo reboot".
+Update and upgrade with "sudo apt-get update && sudo apt-get upgrade".

 1. Verify that vlc has been installed for user pi with "vlc --version".